rdinnager/slimr/README.md

 and arguments.
 This creates a complication for functions that are methods within SLiM classes (the majority of functions since SLiM is an object-oriented language).
-This is because the operator to access elements inside an object in SLiM is ‘.’ (similar to Python), but in R ‘.’ is not an operator, R assumes the ‘.’ is part of the name of an object.
-This means if you type ‘sim.addSubpop\`, R will not recognize ’addSubpop’ as a function to look up for autocompletion.
+This is because the operator to access elements inside an object in SLiM is `.` (similar to Python), but in R `.` is not an operator, R assumes the `.` is part of the name of an object.
+This means if you type `sim.addSubpop`, R will not recognize `addSubpop` as a function to look up for autocompletion.

 In `slimr`, there are two ways you can get around this limitation for accessing autocomplete for methods from within R. The simplest way that